Hacktix/GBEDG/bugs/index.md

 Seeing this exact image as the title screen of Dr. Mario is a common misunderstanding of the "8800 Addressing Mode" of the PPU, using the address `$8800` as the base address for tile data rather than the correct `$9000` address.

+### Blank Screen when Starting Game

+When attempting to start a game of Dr. Mario, the title and mode selection screens may work as intended, however, as soon as the game is supposed to actually start up, it may freeze on a blank white screen.
+This is most likely an issue with the PPU STAT register (`$FF41`), specifically with the PPU mode bits.
+Dr. Mario turns off the LCD and runs an infinite loop until the mode bits read zero, which should be the case immediately after turning off the LCD, as this resets the PPU mode to zero.

 ## Pokemon Red/Blue Version

 ### Black Box on Title Screen